Links on SoundGuys may earn us a commission. Learn more.

 - Headphones with planar magnetic drivers tend to be heavier than those with dynamic drivers

-Headphones that use planar magnetic drivers sport a distinct look: the inside of the ear cups features a rectangular—rather than elliptical opening.
-Although planar magnetic drivers are typically found in open-back, over-ear headphones, we’re seeing an uptick of in-ears using them too.
-Some manufacturers use their own names for headphones using this technology: “magneplanar,” “isodynamic,” or “orthodynamic,” all refer to planar magnetic headphones.
+Headphones that use planar magnetic drivers sport a distinct look: the inside of the ear cups features a rectangular rather than elliptical opening.
+Although planar magnetic drivers are typically found in open-back, over-ear headphones, there are also examples of in-ears using them.
+Some manufacturers use their own names for this technology: “magneplanar,” “isodynamic,” or “orthodynamic” all refer to planar magnetic headphones.

-Audeze’s planar magnetic headphones use proprietary magnets to create a magnetic field.
-Due to the more complex structure of the motor system and large diaphragm, these models often cost more, are heavier, and less efficient, meaning they require more power to be driven.
-In other words, Audeze planar magnetic headphones typically need an amplifier.
+Due to the more complex structure of the motor system and large diaphragm, these models often cost more, are heavier, and are less efficient, meaning they require more power to be driven.
+In other words, many planar magnetic headphones need an amplifier to drive them to adequate levels.

 How do planar magnetic drivers affect my music?

-Because the large, flat diaphragm moves in unison, and is well controlled, some of the issues with the moving coil design that cause distortion are avoided.
-This driver design improves phase response too, by creating what’s called a “planar wavefront” (a flat source of sound).
-This helps present a more detailed, more coherent representation of the music.
+Because the large, flat diaphragm moves in unison and is well controlled, some issues with the moving coil design that cause distortion are avoided.

 Electrostatic drivers